 The LMRWMO general fund is paid by member city dues (see Section 5.3).
 The LMRWMO strives to be a responsible steward of public funds.
-As such, the LMRWMO balances its projects and programs to pursue its goals is balanced against a reasonable tax burden to its member cities.
+As such, the LMRWMO balances its projects and programs to pursue its goals against a reasonable tax burden to its member cities.
 During Plan development, both the TAC and CAC generally cited funding as barriers to implementing resource protection or restoration projects (e.g., funding additional water quality retrofits beyond minimum requirements as part of commercial site redevelopment).

 To maximize its financial capacity, the LMRWMO seeks to leverage cost-share opportunities and grant funding.
-Partnering with other entities may allow the completion of projects that might be otherwise cost-prohibitive (e.g., collaboration with Dakota County to construct Thompson Lake improvements, partnering with Mendota Heights to perform the Lake Augusta alum treatment).
-Additionally, grant funding and BWSR's recently implemented watershed-based implementation funding (WBIF) will provide additional financial resources to the LMRWMO and its member cities for Plan implementation.
-The LMRMWO will continue to use WBIF and pursue competitive grants as a means to carry out its implementation program (see Table 5-1).
+Partnering with other entities may allow for the completion of projects that might be otherwise cost-prohibitive (e.g., collaboration with Dakota County to construct Thompson Lake improvements, partnering with Mendota Heights to perform the Lake Augusta alum treatment).
+Additionally, grant funding and BWSR's recently implemented watershed-based implementation funding (WBIF) will provide much needed financial resources to the LMRWMO and its member cities for Plan implementation.
+The LMRMWO will continue to use WBIF and pursue competitive State and local grants (e.g., BWSR, MDNR, MPCA, Met Council) as a means to carry out its implementation program (see Table 5-1).